MicrosoftDocs/learn/learn-pr/wwl-azure/configure-network-security-groups/includes/9-summary-resources.md

 In this module, you learned about network security groups (NSGs) in Azure.
 NSGs are used to limit network traffic to resources in your virtual network by containing a list of security rules.
 You can associate NSGs with subnets or network interfaces and define rules to control inbound and outbound traffic.

-The module explains how NSG rules are evaluated and processed, and provides considerations for creating effective rules.
-It also introduces application security groups (ASGs), which allow for grouping virtual machines based on workload and defining NSG rules accordingly.
+You also learned how NSG rules are evaluated and processed.
+Lastly, you learned how application security groups,  allow for grouping virtual machines based on workload.

 The main takeaways from this module are: